aws-samples/emr-serverless-samples/examples/dbt/README.md

     --query 'application.interactiveConfiguration'
 ```

-If the response does not show `"sessionEnabled": true`, update the application (it must be in `STOPPED` state) with the relevant AWS CLI or console flow before proceeding.
+If the response does not show `"sessionEnabled": true`, stop the application and run `update-application` with the same `--interactive-configuration '{"sessionEnabled":true}'` before proceeding.

 ### 4. Run dbt